quynhXEM/chat.web/docs/config.md

 ## VoIP / Jitsi calls

-Currently, Element uses Jitsi to offer conference calls in rooms, with an experimental Element Call implementation in the works.
+Currently, SOC Connect uses Jitsi to offer conference calls in rooms, with an experimental SOC Connect Call implementation in the works.
-A set of defaults are applied, pointing at our Jitsi and Element Call instances, to ensure conference calling works, however you can point Element at your own if you prefer.
+A set of defaults are applied, pointing at our Jitsi and SOC Connect Call instances, to ensure conference calling works, however you can point SOC Connect at your own if you prefer.

 More information about the Jitsi setup can be found [here](./jitsi.md).